Florida Grapefruit Varieties Order Grapefruit All Season from The Orange Shop

 Florida around 1860.

-in a main or side dish.
-Also makes a refreshing light-colored
+Suggested Uses: main or side dish.
+Also makes a refreshing